DonSalv/Cloudera-CML/README.md

-# Clodera_CML
+# Cloudera - CML

-A lightgbm example of using Cloudera Machine Learning
+This repository has the Machine Learning Module of the Call Center project.
+It uses a Time Series approach to forecast the call volume and the hourly rates of incoming calls in a call center.

+The data corresponds to call logs in the call center for callings received during one year in 2019.
+The reported time frame of calls is daily within minutes of precision

-This is an example of a Machine Learning useage in the cloud using Cloudera Machine Learning
+This repository is ready to clone in CML to explore the Machine Learning useage in the cloud using Cloudera Machine Learning

-Requirements

-The pandas library is necesary.
-Install it with

-`pip install pandas`

-The darts library is necesary.
-Install it with
+Requirements: The major requirement for the project is darts library.
+This library can be installed with

 `pip install u8darts`

+or

+`conda install -c conda-forge u8darts`

 The ipywidgets is necesary.
 Install it with